mrchimp/surly/README.md

     ├── frontend_src - Code that will be compiled into /public.
     |                  Create new frontend js/less/etc here.
     |
+    ├── logs - Box of magic.
+Do not touch.
+Do not git.
+    |
     ├── node_modules - Box of magic.
 Do not touch.
 Do not git.
     |
     ├── public - Files directly accessable to client via HTTP